olijeffers0n/rustplus/README.md

 - Cargo Ship
 - Locked Crate

-##### Closing the connection:
+#### Closing the connection:
 ```py
 rust_socket.closeConnection()
 ```
 This can be called in order to close the websocket, however it does not destroy the object you made.
 This means that you can close and reopen the websocket effectively infinitely.

 ### Getting the Entity ID
+##### This is important for many of the methods above
 #### As an Admin:
 The Entity ID Can be obtained by looking at the entity in game and typing `entity.debug_lookat` into the `F1` console.
 This will display the entity ID on the screen.
 Please Note:  the Entity ID is the numbers at the beginning
 #### As a player:
 You can hit the entity and then use the `combatlog` in order to to see the entity ID.
-Note: it is the 2nd id from the left - the first is yours
+Note: it is the 2nd id from the left - the first is your player's

 ### Getting Your Steam ID and PlayerToken:
 This is where it gets a bit finnicky.
 The Steam ID is unique to your steam account, so can be used for any server you connect to.
 However, the `PlayerToken` is unique to each server.
 There are two ways to get this data: